 In 'common law' countries such as the UK, a measure of protection is achieved following use of a brand and the acquisition of a reputation associated with it.
 However these so-called ‘common law’ rights are often weak, can be difficult to prove, and are even harder to enforce.
 They are also not available in many countries of the world.
 As a result, the law provides a system, in almost all countries, whereby traders can register a trade mark for particular goods or services of interest, and gain exclusive rights to use it for those goods or services, whilst protection can extend to related goods or services when certain criteria are fulfilled.

-With a few exceptions, anything can be registered as a trade mark so long as it can be represented graphically and is capable of identifying one trader’s goods or services from those of another.
+With a few exceptions, anything can be registered as a trade mark so long as it is capable of identifying one trader’s goods or services from those of another.
 Signs that fall foul of these requirements are ones that cannot perform this function for one reason or another, usually because:

 A trade mark attorney can advise you on whether or not your chosen brand can be protected.
 An attorney can also represent you in trying to overcome objections from the authorities or third parties who may challenge your application or registration.